levos-snr/phase-1-code-chalenge-week1/README.md

         - Supports both monthly and yearly calculations.
         - Considers disability exemption, mortgage interest, insurance premium, and home ownership savings plan.

-### Interacting with the Application
-Click the buttons on the main page to interact with the respective challenges:

-1. Enter Marks: Click to input marks and get the student's grade.
-2. Enter Speed: Click to input speed and check if it falls within acceptable limits.
-3. Calculate Net Salary: Click to input salary details and calculate the net salary after deductions.

 ### License